Marketing Advanced Updated 2026-03-22

 Bid requests include device type, browser, approximate location, page URL, ad size, and anonymized user identifiers.
 Personal data like names and email addresses are not shared.
 Privacy regulations like GDPR restrict what data can be included.

-Want traffic that doesn’t require bidding? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want traffic that doesn’t require bidding? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime